ZAKRAOUI-MARWEN/Sobeam/application/src/main/data/json/edge/instructions/install/ubuntu/instructions.md

 \q
 ```

-Then, press “Ctrl+D” to return to main user console and connect to the database to create ThingsBoard Edge DB:
+Then, press “Ctrl+D” to return to main user console and connect to the database to create SoBeam Edge DB:

 ```text
 psql -U postgres -d postgres -h 127.0.0.1 -W